Punnapra-Vayalar uprising: Background

-In March 1946, Alappuzha was filled up by Travancore Police to attack the members of ATTUC (All Travancore Trade Union Congress), who used non-violent protest against the Diwan for not helping poor during the Famine.
+In March 1946, Alappuzha was filled up by Travancore Police to attack the members of ATTUC (All Travancore Trade Union Congress), who used non-violent protests against the Diwan for not helping poor during the Famine.

 In response, over 2,000 communists attacked police stations all across Alappuzha and practically established their independent government free from the monarchy.
 The government was established from Cherthala to Ambalapuzha, a stretch of 40 km in Alappuzha.
 The communist cadres in Alappuzha were given military training by some ex-servicemen who had returned home from the Second World War.
 The Avarna communist cadres were armed with country weapons, especially varikundams (spears made out of arecanut tree stems).

-On 25 October 1946 (Maharajah's Birthday), the new Travancore constitution was to be implemented, Making Travancore an Independent Country (US model).
-Over 1000 communists in Vayalar fiercely retaliated this move and revolted and killed Travancore police officials and government officials in that region.
-Dismayed by the turn of events and to control the violence in the region, the Diwan declared martial law in Alleppey on 25 October 1946.
+On 25 October 1946 (Maharaja's Birthday), the new Travancore constitution was to be implemented, Making Travancore an Independent Country (American model).
+Over 1000 communists in Vayalar fiercely retaliated against this move and revolted and killed Travancore police officials and government officials in that region.
+Dismayed by the turn of events and to regain control in the region, the Diwan declared martial law in Alleppey on 25 October 1946.
 The Travancore army moved from their camp and surrounded the communists at Vayalar by 27 October.
 The Travancore navy supported the army in isolating Vayalar, which is surrounded by water on three sides.
 Once the blockade was in place, the army moved in.
-The communists were defeated and over 470 communists were killed and rest submitted within few minutes.
-When the communist front line reached the Travancore army, the army killed 470 communists while losing 40 of their men.
+The communists were defeated and over 470 communists were killed and rest submitted within a few minutes.
+When the communist front line reached the Travancore army, the army killed 470 communists while losing 40 men.

 On the same day, at least 130 people were killed in army firings, at different places due to erupting violence in the district.
 The situation had gone out of control from the hands of Diwan.
 The local people and press maintain that many more people were killed and the bodies disposed by the army.
 Following the suppression of the communist local governments, the Travancore police in an attempt to bring peace in the region and used strict methods to repress the political movement in the region and detained many activists without any trial temporarily to handle the situation.

 In order to achieve this aggressive police response, the Diwan C. P. Ramaswami Iyer had sidelined his General Officer Commander (G.O.C.), V.N.
 Parameswaran Pillai, in favor of the Inspector General, Parthasarathy Iyengar, who shared the Diwan's views.
 The G.O.C. subsequently resigned.